alanc98/rtems-cfs-demo/README.md

 # cd build/bbb-libbsd-cfs
 # make
 ```
+Once you complete this step, you will have the rtems-rki.img ready to run!

+If you want to experiment with the rki2 without the cFS, just build the bbb-libbsd target.

 ## Building with your own RTEMS toolchain:
 Before building you may need to change the paths in the cFS CMake toolchain file.
 There is a path for the Tools and the BSPs.
 Depending on your setup, they may be the same path.
 The toolchain file can be found in:
 ```